clementlefevre/kartofon/README.md

 - `defaults.pcm.card 1`

 - `sudo nano /boot/config.txt`
-- `dtparam=audio=of` # disable the internal PCM Audio Jack output
+- `dtparam=audio=off` # disable the internal PCM Audio Jack output

 ### RFID USB Card reader
-- Ãcheck the output of our folder content `/dev/input/by-id` and note the complete name of your RFID USB device
+- check the output of our folder content `/dev/input/by-id` and note the complete name of your RFID USB device
 - in `devtest.py` , replace the `device = InputDevice('/dev/input/by-id/usb-13ba_Barcode_Reader-event-kbd')` with the value found before

 ### Start Kartofon on Boot :